 Menu Close

-Socio-Economic Profile of Legislature.
+10.6] Changing Socio-Economic Profile of Legislators

 Parliament is a mirror of society.
 Profile of parliament give us many valuable indications about the nature of society and the changing direction of society.